John J. Gilligan: Family

-Gilligan was the father of four children, including Kathleen Sebelius, who served as Governor of Kansas and United States Secretary of Health and Human Services.
+Gilligan is the father of four children, including Kathleen Sebelius, who served as Governor of Kansas and United States Secretary of Health and Human Services.
 They became the first father/daughter governor duo in the United States after her election.

 Death

-Gilligan died at home in Cincinnati on August 26, 2013 at the age of 92.
+Gilligan died at home in Cincinnati on August 26, 2013, at the age of 92.
 His son said he died of congestive heart failure.